shresthagrawal/learnp2p/1/introduction.md

 ![Hello GIF](https://media.giphy.com/media/fTI9mBoWLef8k/giphy.gif)

-Hello and welcome to the first chapter of **Libp2p-Chat tutorial!**

-In this chapter we'll be learning about everything about what transports mean to how to add one in our instance.
-It'll be a lot to unpack and so without further ado let's dive right in.
+Hello and welcome to the first chapter of **Libp2p-Chat tutorial!** In this chapter we'll be learning about everything about what transports mean and how to add one in our instance.

-## Inderstanding the Modular Nature of Libp2p
+## Understanding the Modular Nature of Libp2p

 Before, we begin, there's one thing we first need to understand - ***modularity of Libp2p***.
 One of the core motivations of Libp2p is that it allows you to play and customize with what modules you use for your application.
-It's modular nature allows us to do that _very efficiently._

 Let's say, if you want to build a house.